A village that's worthy of feudal lords and tourists alike.

-Once part of the long road from the Aizu domain in the west of Fukushima to the capital of Edo, Ouchi-juku flourished as a major trade station, offering rest for travel-weary feudal lords and their attendants.
-Inevitable industrialization and the development of major highway routes diverted the road to Edo but the town’s scenic main street was meticulously preserved by dedicated residents.
+Ouchi-juku is a time-slip worthy of a Hollywood movie set.
+Once part of the long route from the Aizu Domain west of Fukushima to the capital of Edo, Ouchi-juku flourished as a major trade station, offering rest for weary feudal lords and their attendants.
+When inevitable industrialization and the development of highway routes diverted the trade route to Edo, dedicated residents meticulously preserved the town’s scenic main street.

 Today, millions of travelers visit Ouchi-juku for an authentic glimpse into Japan’s feudal past.
 Thatched-roof houses, dirt tracks, and unblighted natural surroundings (no electricity cables on show here) make the former postal town the perfect pit stop during your tour through Fukushima.

 Afterward, browse the shops selling local handmade goods, such as beautiful Aizu momen cotton and ceramics.
 For a more personal touch, make a stop at Minatogawa-ya and try your hand at painting your very own akabeko, or red cow, the symbol of Fukushima Prefecture.

 If you’re not faint of hard, try snacking on inago no tsukudani, or fried grasshoppers boiled in soy sauce and sugar.
 These creepy-crawlies once served as an essential source of protein for rural Japan.